itdxer/neupy/site/docs/layers.rst

 .. code-block:: python

-    from neuralpy import layers
+    from neupy import layers
-    from neuralpy.core.properties import DictProperty
+    from neupy.core.properties import DictProperty
-    from neuralpy.functions import with_derivative
+    from neupy.functions import with_derivative

     def square_deriv(x, a=1, b=0, c=0):
         return 2 * a * x + b